calque-ai/go-calque/README.md

 3. **Immediate Processing**: No buffering - processing starts as data arrives
 4. **Backpressure Handling**: Pipes automatically handle flow control
 5. **Context Propagation**: Cancellation and timeouts flow through the entire chain
+6. **Buffered vs Streaming**: Middleware can be buffered (reads all data first) or streaming (processes data incrementally) based on their implementation needs

 ## Middleware Packages